-There are several different types of firewall, they all have the same objective: let pass only desired traffic.
+There are several different kinds of firewalls, they all have the same objective: let pass only desired traffic.
 Static firewalls, also called stateless firewalls or packet filters work by analysing each individual packet's layer three and layer four headers.
 This means the analysis will be on IP source and destination addresses (layer three), and also, ICMP message types, UDP port numbers, and TCP port numbers (layer four).
-They are called static and stateless because they don't change behaviour along time.
+They are called static and stateless because they don't change their behaviour over time.

-State full or dynamic firewalls, on the other hand, track application layer network transactions, while an authorised transaction is ongoing, they allow the required traffic to pass through.
-They are called dynamic because rules change depending on what is happening.
+Stateful or dynamic firewalls, on the other hand, track application layer network transactions, while an authorised transaction is ongoing, they allow the required traffic to pass through.
+They are called dynamic because rules change depending on what's happening.

-Some types of attacks can be prevented only by dynamic firewalls, this is the case of DoS (denial-of-service) attacks.
-A DoS attack is performed by flooding with requests a service that is supposed to be accessible to everyone.
+Some types of attacks can only be prevented by dynamic firewalls, it's the case of DoS (denial-of-service) attacks.
+A DoS attack consists of flooding with requests a service that is supposed to be accessible to everyone.